amitshekhariitbhu/android-interview-questions/README.md

 * **Coroutines job.cancel() vs scope.cancel()** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_outcomeschool-softwareengineer-tech-activity-7321028335784894465-HCrl)

+* **What happens if an exception is thrown inside an async coroutine, but await() is never called?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_kotlin-androiddev-activity-7353980436689145856-CTeE)

 * **How to Implement Debounce Using Coroutines?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_softwareengineer-androiddev-android-activity-7285163906686164994-tOUK)

 * **Kotlin code snippet demonstrating how to run two coroutines in series and parallel** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_outcomeschool-softwareengineer-tech-activity-7297944609614139392-h9NZ/)